About PEG Membership

 Anyone with an interest in the fields of language, the written word or communications is welcome to join PEG – even if you are not currently practising as a copy-editor, translator, proofreader or in any profession.

 To join, click the link below to fill out PEG’s online membership form.
 You can read about the benefits of membership and an explanation of member categories below.
-You can also read our Frequently Asked Questions about becoming and being a member.

 - Regular email communications informing members of future events and activities as well as job opportunities.
 Click here for more on our e-guides.

 - Chat group: Participation in an electronic discussion group, which is a useful resource for requesting advice, discussing problems and sharing information invaluable to copy editors, proofreaders and related practitioners.
 Ian Webling treats us with Friday Funnies!

 - Directory: An entry in the web-based Directory of Members’ Services, which members can update as necessary (it requires an additional subscription fee).
 It is available to any prospective clients or employers.
 This is not available to Student Members.
 Click here to find a member.